asvd/helios-merge/README.md

 ### Example

-In this example we have a library splitted between the several modules relying on each other, and we need to merge it into a single module.
+In this example we have a library splitted between several modules relying on each other, and we need to merge it into a single module.
 The source of the artificial example library could be like this:

-`./myLibrary.js` - main library module, provides a method to say 'Hello World!':
+#### `./myLibrary.js` - main library module, provides a method to say 'Hello
+World!':

 ```js